Yoga and Ritual Cannot Reach

 ज्ञानदेव सांगे दृष्टांताची मात | साधूचे संगती तरुणोपाय || ४ ||

-Dnyandev says - this is the essence, taught through example: the company of the holy is the only way across.
+Dnyandev speaks the essence of this example: the company of the holy is the way across.

 The whole abhanga has been a process of elimination.
 Not this.
 Not that.
 This is required.
 That is required.
 And now, finally, Dnyaneshwar arrives at the simplest thing of all.
 Sadhuce sangati tarunopaya.
 The company of the holy is the means of crossing.
 Not a means among several.
 The means.
 After dismantling yoga, sacrifice, and ritual; after naming bhava and the guru; after calling for tapas, giving, and closeness, he points to satsang.
 Sit with one sincere person.
 Walk beside one honest heart.
 That is the ferry.